 Gamma Sigma Epsilon is now firmly established and regarded with high esteem.
 Gamma Sig now has over 85 active chapters in 25 US states and has inducted over 16,000 members since its inception.
 It is an inspiring organization and one of which we are rightly proud to be a part.
 An invitation to membership in Gamma Sigma Epsilon is a coveted honor among students in chemistry.
 Truly it has in a large manner achieved the ideals of its founders.

 WHO IS ELIGIBLE FOR MEMBERSHIP?

 Any student pursing Chemistry in an institution of higher learning is eligible for membership, provided the student’s progress in chemistry meets a high standard set by the local chapter and approved by the National Executive Council.
 Generally, membership requirements include successful completion of two years of chemistry courses and labs.
 Membership is open to chemistry majors and minors.
-To become a member of the Kappa Mu chapter of St. Joseph’s College, students must be a declared chemistry major or chemistry minor and have completed 23 credits of chemistry coursework with a cumulative GPA of at least 3.0.
+To become a member of the Kappa Mu chapter of St. Joseph's University, students must be a declared chemistry major or chemistry minor and have completed 23 credits of chemistry coursework with a cumulative GPA of at least 3.0.
 Applications are available in the spring semester.